-The beauty that Mountain Grown Gardens creations bring to Breckenridge are appreciated by all.
+The beauty that Mountain Grown Gardens nursery creates for Breckenridge is appreciated by all.
 If you have any questions about what to plant or want to beautiful garden this summer, contact our friend Jessica Cope at 970.485.3784.